Bocconi Test: 17 Questions About the Test Answered (2025 edition)

 11. How many times can you take the Bocconi test?

 You can take the Bocconi online test more than once.
-In fact, you can take it 3 (yes 3!) times.
+In fact, you can take it 4 (yes 4!) times.
+The number of test attempts was increased from 3 to 4 for the 2025-2026 admissions cycle.

 12. Is the Bocconi test hard?

-The test is not especially hard if you have prepared.
+The test is challenging even if you have prepared.

 You will need a full algebra 2 review.
 Don’t just recognize the concepts from your school classes.
 Be able to solve them quickly.
 Even students currently taking calculus need a thorough review of algebra 2 concepts and significant speed practice.